hong-kong_hero_map

 Overview

 The people of Hong Kong, a special administrative region of China, traditionally enjoyed substantial civil liberties and the rule of law under their local constitution, the Basic Law.
-However, the 2020 implementation of the National Security Law (NSL) has amounted a multifront attack on the “one country, two systems” framework.
-The territory’s most prominent prodemocracy figures have been arrested and convicted of violating the NSL, while political parties, independent news outlets, nongovernmental organizations (NGOs), and unions have been disbanded.
-The 2021 electoral overhaul permitted mainland authorities to vet candidates and imposed other provisions that ultimately ensure Beijing near-total control over the selection of Hong Kong authorities.
+However, the 2020 imposition of the National Security Law (NSL) by Beijing has contributed to the rapid dismantling of this “one country, two systems” framework.
+The territory’s most prominent prodemocracy figures have been arrested and convicted of violating the NSL, while many political parties, independent news outlets, nongovernmental organizations (NGOs), and unions have been disbanded.
+A 2021 electoral law overhaul permitted government authorities to vet candidates and introduced other procedures that ultimately ensure Beijing’s near-total control over the selection of Hong Kong’s leadership.

 China Dissent Monitor